 Would you like to learn more about how to overcome treatment barriers with combat veterans?

-NICABM is offering a new comprehensive training program, the Rethinking Trauma webinar series, which will cover treatments for soldiers as well as the newest mind-body approaches to healing trauma.
+NICABM is offering a comprehensive training program, the Rethinking Trauma webinar series, which will cover treatments for soldiers as well as the newest mind-body approaches to healing trauma.

 Have you had patients who viewed the labeling of PTSD as a stigma discouraging them from seeking treatment?
 Please leave a comment below.